2004gayatr/Personal-Portfolio-Website/README.md

 # Personal Portfolio Website

 ## 📌 Project Overview
-This project is a Personal Portfolio Website developed using HTML and CSS.
+This project is a Personal Portfolio Website developed using HTML, CSS, and JavaScript.
-The website presents personal information, skills, projects, and a contact section with a clean, structured, and responsive design.
+The website showcases personal information, technical skills, projects, and a contact form with a clean, structured, and responsive design.

 ---

 ## 🚀 Technologies Used
 - HTML5
 - CSS3
+- JavaScript

 ---